 Ms. Franco serves as the Workforce Development Specialist, serving Cochise, Graham and Greenlee Counties.
 She joined the PPEP NFJP team in September 2024 and is based out of Willcox, AZ.
 Ms. Franco is a mother of two children and comes to us with background work in the court system and being a stay-at-home mother.
 Ms. Franco learned about PPEP several years ago when he husband was enrolled in the NFJP program, went through CDL training, received his certificates, and became a truck driver in the agricultural fields before starting his own successful business.
 She is passionate about learning and growing with PPEP, Inc. and connecting with the very people who her husband worked with, that have similar dreams and aspirations.
 Outside of work, you can find her traveling and spending time with her family.

-Mr. Gonzelez is committed to empowering individuals by helping them acquire the skills, education, and resources they need to enhance their quality of life and achieve self-sufficiency.
-Originally from San Diego, CA, Mr. Gonzalez transitioned from working as a DCS caseworker to the PPEP NFJP program in February 2024.
-As a Workforce Devel
+Mr. Gonzalez is committed to empowering individuals by helping them acquire the skills, education, and resources they need to enhance their quality of life and achieve self-sufficiency.
+Originally from San Diego, CA, Mr. Gonzalez transitioned from working as a DCS caseworke

-Mr. Gonzelez is committed to empowering individuals by helping them acquire the skills, education, and resources they need to enhance their quality of life and achieve self-sufficiency.
+Mr. Gonzalez is committed to empowering individuals by helping them acquire the skills, education, and resources they need to enhance their quality of life and achieve self-sufficiency.
 Originally from San Diego, CA, Mr. Gonzalez transitioned from working as a DCS caseworker to the PPEP NFJP program in February 2024.
 As a Workforce Development Specialist, he works closely with participants, providing guidance and support to help them navigate training programs and career development opportunities.
 His goal is to ensure each individual he assists has the tools necessary to secure stable employment and reach their full potential.
 His dedication stems from his passion for making a positive impact on the lives of those in underserved communities.
 He holds a bachelor's degree in criminal justice and served in the United States Navy for 12 years, making him a proud veteran.

 Ms. Elias and her journey from Mexico to Yuma County is one of perseverance.
 As an adult with two teenagers, little formal education (6th grade), and no English, she migrated to Yuma County and faced many obstacles.
 However, she found strength in Yuma’s community, particularly its agricultural fields, where she worked alongside dedicated individuals just as she did in Mexico, starting at age eight.
 Ms. Elias overcame barriers and changed career directions dedicating herself to advancing her own education.
 Her connection to this land and its people runs deep.
 She is passionate about empowering others to overcome challenges.
 Her experiences have fueled a lifelong commitment to helping others build a brighter future.